 And by Your will they exist and were created’” (Revelation 4:10-11).

 There are crowns to be gained and races to be won.
 This race is not fictional but factual.
 Every pastor will finish the race, but who desires to finish fourth?
 No one.
 We must run with fidelity to get a medal.
 We will get a medal if we put in a splendid performance.
 If we are going to turn in a stellar performance, we had better get in shape.
 If there is anything pastors seem to resist today, it is discipline.
 We do not want to train; it is too much work.
 The reason some people play right end on the bench is their lack of discipline.

 “Do you not know that those who run in a race all run, but one receives the prize?
 Run in such a way that you may obtain it.
 And everyone who competes for the prize is temperate in all things.
 Now they do it to obtain a perishable crown, but we for an imperishable crown.
 Therefore I run thus: not with uncertainty.
 Thus I fight: not as one who beats the air.
 But I discipline my body and bring it into subjection, lest, when I have preached to others, I myself should become disqualified” (1 Corinthians 9:24-27).

-When we come to the end of life’s short day there will be no further opportunities to live for Christ in time.
+When we come to the end of life’s short day, there will be no further opportunities to live for Christ in time.
 You had your chance.
-You had your chance.
-Did you take advantage of it?
+You had your chance, but did you take advantage of it?